smlindauer/open-model-manager-resources/addons/README.md

 sudo pip3 install requests
 ```

 <b>If your destination is AWS, you have to create a credential domain in SAS Credential Service and store the AWS access key information in the credentials.
-Please modify the host URL (viya_host and port), SAS account, AWS access key information in the script and record the domain name in create_aws_destination.py. </b>
+Please modify the host URL (viya_host and port), SAS account, and AWS access key information in the script, and then enter the domain name in the create_aws_destination.py file. </b>
 ```
 python create_aws_credential_domain.py
 ```